coverclock/com-diag-hazer/README.md

 [12] Equipped with a CR1220 3V button cell.
 [13] A tear down of the BU-353W10 reveals it has a button cell for its battery backed RAM.
 [14] Make sure you mount this component side down, patch antenna side up.
+[15] Uses Bluetooth (see procedure for pairing in <https://github.com/coverclock/com-diag-hazer/blob/master/REMARKS.md>).
+[16] Uses Bluetooth but refuses to pair with Raspberry Pi.

 Notes: